Q4 2024 Private Markets Investment Briefs

 Globally diversified platform targeting the SMID market with unique positioning

-• We continue to find ourselves in a favorable supply market as a co-investor.
+• We continue to find ourselves in a favorable supply market as a co-investor, with a reduction in PE dry powder driven by a decline in PE fundraising, which has been elongated.

-• What is accounting for the discrepancy between what we’re seeing in the market broadly, which is largely a pullback in fundraising, and increased CI volume?
+• What is accounting for the discrepancy between what we’ve been seeing in the market broadly, which has largely been a continued pullback in fundraising, and increased CI volume?

-• GPs are still looking to get deals done with fewer traditional capital sources available to them, which is compounded by a more challenging lending environment.
+• GPs are still looking to get deals done with fewer traditional capital sources available to them.
+Hamilton Lane, as a large, institutional co-investor and capital solutions provider, is positioned favorably given these supply/demand dynamics.

 • Invest in resilient sectors and mission-critical products and services.